 Great reviews come from great patient experience.
 Those great reviews in turn increase your online visibility, helping more prospects become patients and brand advocates.
 This cycle drives review volume, search engine ranking and online reputation.

-Online reputation management in healthcare requires a well integrated platform that includes:
+Online healthcare reputation management requires a well integrated platform that includes:

 - Location listings management: Make it easy for people to find you and increase traffic to your locations.